fenago/ml-scikit-keras-tensorflow/labs/lab_17.md

-[Chapter 17. ] Representation Learning and Generative Learning Using Autoencoders and GANs
+[Lab 17. ] Representation Learning and Generative Learning Using Autoencoders and GANs
 =================================================================================================

 Autoencoders[]{#idm45728446303656}[]{#idm45728446302648}[]{#idm45728446301976}[]{#idm45728446301304}